fieldtensor/code-samples/README.md

 collector from ever running.
 In a VR application, for example, every frame has just 11 milliseconds to render.
 But when JavaScript's garbage collector runs it stops the program dead in order to do its cleanup work.
 This causes several frames to be dropped by the rendering loop and results in a visual stutter.
-When programming 3D applications in JavaScript it is tremendously important to keep all objects around and code in a GC-free style to prevent such stuttering.

-We can, of course, free large amounts of data in many other parts of a WebGL application.
-We don't want to leak memory to infinity in general.
-But creating, destroying, and re-creating several thousand mathematical temporaries 90 times per second would be a big mistake.
+It is therefore best to avoid the garbage collector whenever possible.

 <a name="oc"></a>